evanca/quick-portfolio/index.md

 ## Analyzing Railroad Development, Abandonment, and Historic Population Density

-**The American rail system contributed to the growth and transportation of resources during the American industrial revolution, however, many abandoned railroads exist today**
+**The American rail system contributed to the growth and transportation of resources during the American industrial revolution, however, many abandoned railroads exist today.
+This project aims to explore local indicators which might explain railway abandonment using ArcPy**

 Example Code:
 ```
-# Step 1, Import system modules
+## Step 1, Import system modules

 import arcpy, os
 import save0004_module as sav